Hello everyone! This is a popular post that I have updated: Special Christmas Table Favors to make for your family and friends.

-Hello everyone!
-This year for our Holiday Table, I was inspired to make gourmet party favors from a trip to an herb farm in Sicily.
-I think it’s fun to give guests little gifts any time of year but especially at Christmas!
-I know this is early (before Thanksgiving), but research shows that people are looking for inspiration now (and pinning to Pinterest).
-Anyway…it feels great to have my Christmas table ready to set when the time comes.
+I was inspired to make these gourmet Christmas party favors from our adventures to an herb farm in Sicily.
+I think it’s fun to give guests little treats any time of year but especially at Christmas!

 Red Glasses

-I got my glasses several years ago, but these are similar...
-I think they add a little sparkle.
+I got my glasses several years ago, but these are similar and inexpensive from World Market.

 Wooden Basket Centerpiece

-I filled this old wooden fruit basket with paper on the bottom and then layered fresh rosemary and berries and ornaments.
+I filled this old wooden fruit basket with paper on the bottom and then layered fresh rosemary and berries and Christmas tree ornaments.
 You could use any basket and greenery, but the rosemary seemed to go with my “herb” theme.
-I tied the basket with ribbon that I got at Home Goods last year.

-These napkins from Pottery Barn (a few years ago) are unironed and casually tied in a knot.
-These are some inexpensive striped napkins from World Market.
+These napkins from Pottery Barn (a few years ago) are casually tied in a knot.
+These are some similar ones that I have with an organic cotton feel. (on sale)

 This square plate is similar to the china that we use every day.
 We got ours in France.
 The salad plate is from Apilco.
 White goes with everything and they are chip resistant.